 Another cruise line where you'll never be bored is Norwegian Cruise Line.
-The line's ships -- especially Norwegian Escape, Norwegian Epic, Norwegian Breakaway and Norwegian Getaway -- have amazing entertainment options, such as ice bars, water slides, beach clubs, circus-style dinner theatres, Broadway shows, ropes courses, rock climbing walls, a large selection of funky bars and themed restaurants, evening parties and lots of karaoke.
+The line's ships -- especially Norwegian Escape, Norwegian Epic, Norwegian Breakaway and Norwegian Getaway -- have an endless array of entertainment options, such as ice bars, water slides, beach clubs, circus-style dinner theatres, Broadway shows, ropes courses, rock climbing walls, a large selection of funky bars and themed restaurants, evening parties and karaoke.

 Don't forget that you'll typically be in port for half the days on your cruise, if not more, and you'll have plenty of options to keep yourself entertained.
 Plus, in addition to any of these ship's amenities and the onboard programming, you can always bring a book, deck of cards or portable video game to entertain yourself on your own.
 For more on things to do onboard, read our list of the top 10 things to do on sea days.

 "I'll get seasick."

 Just because you're prone to seasickness doesn't mean you can't cruise.
 Consider a river cruise instead.
-Riverboats cruise the world, including Europe (think the Danube, Rhine, Moselle, Seine, etc.), Egypt's Nile River and China's Yangtze.
+Riverboats cruise the world, including Europe (think the Danube, Rhine, Moselle, Rhone, Duoro, etc.), Egypt's Nile River and China's Yangtze.
 Itineraries include visits to wine countries, historic city centres, Christmas markets, pyramids, ancient tombs and beautiful countryside.
 Plus, river cruises are so destination-focused that you'll spend much of your time onshore -- exploring by foot, bus or even bicycle.
 When you're onboard, you don't have to worry about waves or high seas that could make you sick.

 Even better, river cruise lines are catching up to oceangoing vessels in terms of luxury and onboard amenities.
 You'll now find balconies, larger cabins, alternative restaurants, spas and even pools onboard.
 Try lines like Avalon Waterways, Tauck, Uniworld, Viking River Cruises and AmaWaterways.